 2. The Gurten

-Within a short tram ride of the Old Town is the Gurten Park, a kids wonderland of playgrounds, miniature trains & riding cars, an observation tower, and cafes and restaurants.
-Located over 800 metres above the city of Bern, the Gurten offers 360 degree views of the city and countryside, as well as the Alps of the Bernese Oberland.
+Within a short tram ride of the Old Town of Bern is the Gurten Park.
+This is a great day trip destination, featuring a kids wonderland of playgrounds, miniature trains & riding cars, an observation tower, and cafes and restaurants.
+Located over 800 metres above the city of Bern, the Gurten offers great views of 360 degrees of the city and countryside, as well as the Alps of the Bernese Oberland.

 Looking to go beyond Bern?
 Check out this post on the best things to do in Interlaken.